paxdotdev/pax/lab-journal-zb.md

 - Component (instantiates an instance based on a template, a la a stamp)

 *slot_children:* conceptually sound with Stacker, via slots
-- fits in the same struct `RenderNodePtrList`
+- fits in the same struct `InstanceNodePtrList`
 - instead of an "average case tree," slot_children are an "expected case list"
 - Sequence of siblings is relevant (beyond z-indexing); used to pluck slot_children away into whatever context